Azimuth1/azimuth1-new-website/pages/about.md

         <img src="/assets/img/team/steve-cooper-photo.jpg" class="about-team-img rounded-circle img-fluid m-0">
       </div>
        <div class="col-md-8">
-        <h3>Steve Cooper</h3> serves as a board advisor to Azimuth1 as well as a founding partner in Strativest,
+        <h3>Steve Cooper</h3> serves as a board advisor to Daybreak as well as a founding partner in Strativest,
         a firm focused on identifying emerging technologies applicable to homeland security, emergency response, and preparedness.
         Mr Cooper was appointed in 2003 to serve as the first CIO of the Department of Homeland Security, followed by CIO appointments at the Federal Aviation Administration, the US Department of Commerce, and the American Red Cross.